inkytonik/cooma/doc/03_capabilities.md

 The `read` function reads the contents of the file and returns the text as a string.

-While `Reader` as an command-line argument type directs the compiler to treat it specially, from the programmer's perspective, `Reader` is just a record
+While `Reader` as a command-line argument type directs the compiler to treat it specially, from the programmer's perspective, `Reader` is just a record type:
-type:

 ```
 type Reader = { read : () Result(String) }